-Before Dan met me, all he wanted to do in life was travel the world.
-The summer after he graduated high school (in 2005) he spent a summer in Europe.
+Before Dan met me, all he wanted to do in life was travel the world and stay comfortable while traveling.
+The summer after he graduated high school (in 2005) he spent a summer in Europe, I remember when the air conditioning repair myrtle beach sc company went to the house to fix the AC, and then he decided it was too hot for him so he wanted to leave the country.
 Even now, seven years later, he still talks about it all the time.
 The idea of traveling sounds fun, but it’s never been my dream.
 But it’s his dream, and because of that, I want to be part of that.
 It took me a long time, but I surprised him.

 I made the most disgusting dessert to ever be seen on this planet.

 Of course, the kids loved it.
 It was their idea in the first place.
 I had made normal tapioca and was making a second batch with almond milk for Ava and next thing I know, the kids are begging and pleading with me to add strawberry powder to it.
 So, I did, and it was absolutely disgusting.

 And of course, I rand out of regular tapioca.
 At first I was just frustrated, but then I realized I had the giant boba tapioca pearls that my neighbor left at my house forever ago.
 I figured I could grind them with my Magic Bullet to about the right size and it might work.

 I ground it up a little bit smaller than it looks like in this picture.
 Lucky enough for me, it worked!
 It turned out like normal tapioca, even using the big boba pearls.
 Just be sure to grind it all down pretty small, otherwise you might end up with undercooked tapioca and that’s just gross.